gmlc-dispatches/dispatches/docs/models/nuclear/hydrogen_tank.rst

 Hydrogen Tank
 ================

-The DISPATCHES Hydrogen Tank Model represents a steady state implementation of a compressed hydrogen gas tank.
+The DISPATCHES Hydrogen Tank Model represents a quasi steady state implementation of a compressed hydrogen gas tank.
 This tank model supports tank filling and emptying operations for a fixed duration assuming a constant flow.

 Degrees of Freedom
 ------------------

-The Hydrogen Tank Model has 9 degrees of freedom.
-The degrees of freedom include the inlet state variables (flow, pressure, and temperature), previous state variables (temperature and pressure), tank dimensions (tank diameter and tank length), time duration, and outlet flow (for tank filling scenario flow = 0).
+The Hydrogen Tank Model has 5 degrees of freedom and they are previous state variables (temperature and pressure), tank dimensions (tank diameter and tank length), and time duration.
+In addition, the model needs a defined inlet-state and an operating scenario in terms of the outlet flow (e.g., outlet flow = 0 when tank is filled).
 By default, the tank is set to be adiabatic by fixing heat duty = 0.

 Model Structure